 Student Chapter of the International Veterinary Academy of Pain Management (SCIVAPM)

 The International Veterinary Academy of Pain Management is a multi-disciplinary organization that seeks to promote the acquisition and dissemination of knowledge related to the biology and clinical treatment of pain in animals.

-Students for One Health is a medium for students from diverse professional and graduate backgrounds interested in global health to share their ideas and a forum for open dialogue between the different student bodies.
+Students for One Health is a medium for students from diverse professional and graduate backgrounds interested in collaborative medicine and global health to share their ideas and a forum for open dialogue between the different student bodies.
 We hope to build long lasting partnerships between the diverse groups and to equip students with the interpersonal skills that will be necessary to work in a dynamic setting.
 Amongst an array of seminars, workshops, fundraising events and networking opportunities, we have two larger student-run projects within our club.
 Knights Landing One Health Clinic is a local collaboration between veterinary students and medical students, who are working together to bring a holistic approach to the health care of under-served communities.
 The Nicaragua Project is a sustainable partnership between veterinary, medical, public health, agriculture students and the rural Nicaraguan community of Sabana Grande.
 The project is designed to improve local animal, human, and environmental health through individual empowerment, educational engagement and cultural exchange.

 Veterinary Business Management Association (VBMA)

 The UCD School of Veterinary Medicine's chapter of the VBMA is dedicated to increasing business acumen and providing networking opportunities to veterinarians and veterinary students.
 Through their involvement in this organization, veterinary students develop communication, customer service, negotiation, leadership, and managerial skills that enable them to elevate their careers and our profession as a whole.